Introduction mycotoxins

 Yellow-rice-toxins (o.a. citrinin, citreo-viridin)Penicillium spp. sometimes Aspergillus spp.
 Penicillium citrinum and Penicillium veridicatum.Rice, wheat, barley and peanuts.Citrinin: LD 50 b for rats, oral = 50 mg/kg.Maximum levels according to Regulation (EC) No 1881/2006Citrinin gets inactivated around temperatures higher than 172 °C; citreoviridin at temperatures higher than 110 °C. P.Citrinum produces (except citrinin) also a yellowish pigment that becomes fluorescent under UV light.

-FycotoxinsAlgae, and fish products (as a consequence of the food supply) especially shellfish naturally in plants.Toxic and or unfavourable for the bioavailability of nutrients.Maximum levels according to Regulation (EC) No 1881/2006Heat resistant during normal preparation treatments, occurring toxins; solanum-alkaloids in potatoes, glucosinolates in cabbage species and agaritine in mushrooms.
+FycotoxinsAlgae, and fish products (as a consequence of the food supply) especially naturally in plants.Toxic and or unfavourable for the bioavailability of nutrients.Maximum levels according to Regulation (EC) No 1881/2006Heat resistant during normal preparation treatments, occurring toxins; solanum-alkaloids in potatoes, glucosinolates in cabbage species and agaritine in mushrooms.

 TwitterFacebookLinkedInPin It